amr3k/Naba/README.md

 ***
 You can register a new account to be able to comment.
 ***
-This script will be continuously updated (currently, It has more than 10K lines of PHP code)
+This script will be continuously updated (currently, It has about 10K lines of PHP code)
 ***
 # Known issues:
 - Pagination doesn't work with search.